ibm-cloud-docs/vpc/vnf-limitations.md

 # VNF limitations
 {: #vnf-limitations}

-Known limitations for High Availability (HA) Virtual Network Function (VNF) deployments include:
+High Availability (HA) Virtual Network Function (VNF) deployments have the following known limitations.

 * The Virtual Network Function (VNF) must share one subnet with the Network Load Balancer (NLB).
 * Routing public internet "ingress" traffic to a VNF is not supported.